Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Distributed Implementation for Dual ERM

 through one round of inter-machine communication.
 Synchronizing this $n$-dimensional vector across machines is more effective than transmitting either the Hessian or the whole $X$ together with $\AL^t$.
-However, we also need to use the update direction to conduct line search; therefore, instead of $\bv^{t+1}$, we synchronize $\Delta \bv^t$:
+However, we also need the update direction for line search; therefore, instead of $\bv^{t+1}$, we synchronize